annadruzhinina/Project1_Trivia/README.md

 - correct and incorrect answers by team,

 5. Calculate the winning score using each team's total score and time spent

+1. If the player selects the correct answer, show a screen congratulating them for choosing the right option.
+After a few seconds, display the next question -- do this without user input.
+4. On the final screen, show the number of correct answers, incorrect answers, and an option to restart the game (without reloading the page).